nightroman/Invoke-Build/README.md

 *Invoke-Build.ps1* is a [build automation](http://en.wikipedia.org/wiki/Build_automation)
 tool implemented as a standalone PowerShell script.
-It invokes tasks defined in build scripts written in PowerShell with a few domain-specific language (DSL) constructs.
+It invokes tasks defined in build scripts written in PowerShell with a few domain-specific language (DSL) features.
 Build flow and concepts are similar to [*MSBuild*](http://en.wikipedia.org/wiki/Msbuild).
 Scripts are similar to [*psake*](https://github.com/psake/psake) but not compatible.